markcross/universal-crypto-wallet-system/README.md

 $ ~/cointales-wallets-install$ ./install.sh

 FOLLOWED BY ENTER/RETURN and enjoy.

+At the end your crypto wallets are installed in a directory called ~/ucw And basic documentation of where to execute them from in ~/ucw/docs

 To see the "brief" notes after installation choices look in the "docs" directory for each crypto you have installed.